hashkat/hashkat/docs/tutorial04.md

 * barabasi_connections: 1
 * all agent_type follow_rate:  0

 Until now we've had the number of agents within the network remain constant through the simulation.
-Now we are going to have the number of agents increase over time, by setting initial_agents to 10, and max_agents to 1000.
+Now we will have the number of agents increase over time, by setting initial_agents to 10, and max_agents to 1000.

 For simplicity, we will only use 'Standard' agent_types.
-We must set the 'Standard' agent_type's follow rate to 0.0, so that the only manner in which agents are connecting with each other is through the barabasi_connections they are assigned to make.
-In **#k@** allowing follow_back or following_through_retweets may permit the agent to follow even though their follow_rate is zero.
+It is imperative we set the 'Standard' agent_type's follow_rate to 0.0.

 ```python
 analysis: